vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 # Setting up the Experiment Config

-To go along, copy this code into the `benchmarks/configs/my_experiments.py` file.
+To follow along, copy this code into the `benchmarks/configs/my_experiments.py` file.

 ```python
 from dataclasses import asdict